juntao/arenztopia/content/_index.md

 # Welcome to Arenztopia

 Welcome to the great nation of Arenztopia.
 This website will tell you about our country.
 Where is Arenztopia?
 Who is its king?
 What is its capital city?
 These facts and more you will learn in this website.
-[Tourists click here](/tourism/).
+[Click here if you are a tourist.](/tourism/).